Elena Vesnina: 2015

-2016: Resurgence in singles, Wimbledon SF; Olympic and WTA Finals doubles champion
+2016: Wimbledon SF; Olympic and WTA Finals doubles champion

 Vesnina started the year by playing at the Brisbane International as the seventh seed for qualifying, and she qualified for the main draw by beating Australian wildcard Tammi Patterson, Mathilde Johansson and Ysaline Bonaventure.
 In the first round, Vesnina lost to former world No. 1 and eventual champion, Victoria Azarenka, in two sets.
 In doubles, she and Anastasia Pavlyuchenkova were the third seeds, and they reached the quarterfinals where they lost to Medina Garrigues and Parra Santonja.

 Vesnina failed to reach the main draw of the Australian Open, losing in the first round of qualifying.
 It marked the time in decade she had failed to qualify for the main draw in a Grand Slam event, her singles ranking dropping to No. 122 in the world.
 In doubles she and Anastasia Pavlyuchenkova were seeded fifth and reached the quarterfinals where they lost to Alla Kudryavtseva and Vania King.
 In mixed doubles, Vesnina and partner Bruno Soares were also seeded fifth.
 They reached the final where they defeated CoCo Vandeweghe and Horia Tecău, which marked her first mixed-doubles Grand Slam title.

 At the inaugural St. Petersburg Ladies' Trophy, Vesnina received a wildcard for the singles draw and lost in the second round to qualifier Kateryna Kozlova.
 She reached the doubles quarterfinals with Daria Kasatkina, but they lost to world No. 1 pairing Hingis/Mirza.

 Vesnina then participated in the Qatar Open, where she qualified for the main draw after beating Ons Jabeur and Naomi Broady.
 She faced Caroline Garcia in the first round, and caused an upset by winning.
 Vesnina then achieved her first top-2 win of her career against Simona Halep in three sets.
 She then caused her third straight upset against former world No. 1, Caroline Wozniacki, once again in three sets.
 However, her run ended in the quarterfinals after being defeated by eventual champion Carla Suárez Navarro in two sets.
 Nevertheless, this was her best showing at a Premier-5 tournament.
 In the doubles competition, Vesnina and partner Kasatkina ended world No. 1 pairing Hingis/Mirza's 41 match winning streak in the quarterfinals.
 However, despite winning the first set 6–3 against world No. 2 pairing Chan Hao-ching/Chan Yung-jan, they lost in three sets.